bgd-labs/aave-proposals-v3/src/20240924_Multi_UpgradeAllAaveInstancesTo32/UpgradeAllAaveInstancesTo32.md

 - Migrate all assets currently in eMode to be both borrowable & collateral in eMode
 - Migrate the InterestRateStrategy to a new version without stable rate calculations

+## Security procedures

+In addition to unit tests & integration test suites, the changes have been audited by 4 independent auditors:

+- TODO
+- TODO
+- TODO
+- TODO

 ## References

 - [Payload Implementation](https://github.com/bgd-labs/protocol-v3.2-upgrade/blob/main/src/contracts/UpgradePayload.sol)